colts70/The-Sematic-Stack/README.md

 # 🌐 The Semantic Layer of the Public Internet (SLPI)
 ## Hierarchical Expressed Semantic Stack (HESS)

-### A Deterministic, Installable Semantic First-Hop for the Web
-#### “A /.well-known/-hosted semantic layer for AI crawlers” —  a deterministic network protocol built for search engines and AI
+**Machine-Readable Protocol**
+**Status:** Draft v3.0 — Semantics Locked

+An installable, deterministic, network-resolvable semantic first-hop protocol, hosted at /.well-known/, designed for AI and search engine crawlers

 DNS → [hole] → HTTP

 A master key for one specific lock: first-hop semantic identity.

-## Machine-Readable Summary

-This repository defines a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.
+This repository defines HESS a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.

-Primary keywords:
-- semantic grounding
-- deterministic identity resolution
-- first-hop manifest
-- external anchor binding
-- anti-spoofing semantic layer

-Status: Draft v3.0 — Conceptually Stable

 This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.